Sensitivity of iterated function systems: Equicontinuity and Sensitivity for iterated function systems

-In Section \ref{exam}, we give an example of non-minimal S-transitive IFS which is not strongly transitive.
-This example is important from another point of view.
-In fact, it provides a non-minimal sensitive system which is not an $M$-system, see \cite{km}. \end{remark} By the above remark, the proof of the following corollary is the same as the proof of Theorem \ref{nonmi} and so, it is omitted. \begin{corollary} If $\IFS(\mathcal{F})$ is S-transitive but not minimal then $\IFS(\mathcal{F})$ is sensitive. \end{corollary} Let $f$ be a homeomorphism on a compact metric space $(X,d)$ and $x \in X$ be a fixed point of $f$.
+We finalize this section with another sufficient condition for sensitivity.
+Let $f$ be a map on a metric space $(X,d)$ and $x \in X$ be a fixed point of $f$.
 Then the stable set $W^s(x)$ and unstable set $W^u(x)$ are defined, respectively, by

 \begin{definition} We say that $x$ is an attracting (or repelling) fixed point of $f$ if the stable set $W^s(x)$ (or unstable set $W^u(x)$) contains an open neighborhood $B$ of $x$.
-Then $B$ is called the basin of attraction (or repulsion) of $x$. \end{definition} \begin{theorem} If $\IFS(\mathcal{F})$ is strongly transitive and the associated semigroup $\mathcal{F}^+$ has a map with a repelling fixed point then $\IFS(\mathcal{F})$ is sensitive on $X$. \end{theorem} \begin{proof} Suppose that $\textnormal{IFS}(\mathcal{F})$ is strongly transitive and the associated semigroup $\mathcal{F}^+$ has a map $h$ with a repelling fixed point $q$ and the repulsion basin $B$.\\ To get a contradiction suppose that $\textnormal{IFS}(\mathcal{F})$ is not sensitive.
+Then $B$ is called local basin of attraction (or repulsion) of $x$. \end{definition} \begin{theorem} Let $\mathcal{F}$ be a finite family of open continuous maps.
+If $\IFS(\mathcal{F})$ is a weak topologically exact iterated function system and the associated semigroup $\mathcal{F}^+$ has a map with a repelling fixed point then $\IFS(\mathcal{F})$ is sensitive on $X$. \end{theorem} \begin{proof} Suppose that the associated semigroup $\mathcal{F}^+$ has a map $h$ with a repelling fixed point $q$ and the local repulsion basin $B$.
+Suppose that $\textnormal{IFS}(\mathcal{F})$ is not sensitive.
 Then for each $n \in \mathbb{N}$, there is a non-empty open subset $U_n$ of $X$ such that the following holds: